Code-Institute-Submissions/sa-offences/README.md

 - the font style Titillium Web is used through out the whole page.

 ## Testing
--w3c validator and used to check the html5 and css3 which return with no errors.
+- w3c validator and used to check the html5 and css3 which returned with no errors.
--JSHint was used to check the javascript code which returned on errors.
+- JSHint was used to check the javascript code which returned on errors.
+- Everything is device responsive.
+Different devices were checked in the different browser developer tools.
+- the project was also tested on my personal mobile that runs chrome.

+- The project guidelines stated that dc charts are not responsive and are for destop and large screen viewing.
+I made the chart containers responsive so they all stacked below each other.

-I originally had a reset button for each graph.
+- I originally had a reset button for each graph.
 For an unknown reason the bar and line graphs wouldn't reset but the pie and row charts would.
-I didn't feel it was 100% necessary to have a reset button for each chart so i changed it to just having one.
+I didn't feel it was 100% necessary to have a reset button for each chart so i changed it to just having one for all which was different code and worked.
+Reference to the code https://stackoverflow.com/questions/21550270/dc-js-unable-to-redraw-charts
-Another problem I've encountered with the reset button is if a section is selected within the time graphs and the reset is clicked, then those graphs would redraw but only as last selected and not properlyreset.
+- Another problem I've encountered with the reset button is if a section is selected within the time graphs and the reset is clicked, then those graphs would redraw but only as last selected and not reset to its original default.

+-My testing would involve clicking on an option from each chart, making sure all charts would respond to each other.
+As a user I would first be curious as to what the result would be for the suburb I live in.
+For example I picked the suburb I live in and was able to see straight away the number of offences, the type of offences and when those offences were reported.
+I would than make sure all the charts reset.
+I would check that each charts question icon when hovered over would display the infomation container.
+Next the buttons to hide each of the last three charts were checked and lastly the url links in the footer were checked.

 ### Chrome
 p = pass F = fail